akeneo/pim-api-docs/content/filter.md

 # Filters

-When requesting list of resources via the API, you can filter the resources to get only the one you want.
+When requesting a list of resources via the API, you can apply filters to get only the ones you want.

 ## Filter on product properties
-To filter products on one of its property, you can use the `search` query parameter when requesting products.
+To filter products by one of its properties, you can use the `search` query parameter.
 The value given to this query parameter should be a valid JSON as shown below.

 ```
 /api/rest/v1/products?search={PRODUCT_PROPERTY:[{"operator":OPERATOR,"value":VALUE}]}